lumiere-dev/Lumiere_Student_Profiles/README.md

-# Lumiere Student Profiles — Cloudflare Pages deploy
+# Lumiere Student Profiles

-Pulls from Generated Student Profiles to live website deployed on Cloudflare Pages.
+Pulls from Generated Student Profiles to live website deployed on Railways (previously deployed on Cloudfare)

 Folder layout: